Garbers helps Cal run past North Texas 23-17

 North Texas: The Mean Green were outmatched and couldn’t recover from the sluggish start.
 There’s plenty of blame to go around, from a lack of discipline early to conservative play-calling early that failed to take advantage of Fine’s strong arm.
 North Texas hasn’t beaten a Pac-12 school since 1995.

 California: The Bears very well could break into the Top 25 after being a few votes shy last week.
-Garbers’ running made up for an uneven day passing, something he’ll have to improve if Cal is going to make a serious push in the Pac-12.
+Garbers’ running made up for an uneven day passing (9 of 22, 129 yards), something he’ll have to improve if Cal is going to make a serious push in the Pac-12.
 The defense was solid, and Remigio continues to give the special teams a spark.
+Brown wasn’t able to finish the game, and Wilcox declined to say why.

 UP NEXT

-North Texas: The Mean Green return home to host UTSA on Saturday in the Conference USA opener for both teams.
+North Texas: The Mean Green return home to host the UTSA on Sept.
+21 in the Conference USA opener for both teams.
 North Texas has won the last two games in the series.

 California: Plays at Mississippi on Saturday.